-Jesus says in order to be His disciple, we must take up our cross daily and follow Him.
+Jesus says that to be His disciple, we must take up our cross daily and follow Him.
 That means we accept our own wounds and limitations as being nailed to the cross of Christ and fully surrendered to Him.
 Jesus completely takes on Himself all our pain and suffering.
 So, we completely identify our lives with Jesus - what He stands for and what He wants to accomplish through us.
 Our human frailties, which have caused us many painful experiences, we now fully accept and surrender to Christ.
 He has experienced our pain and suffering and made it His pain and suffering.
 Our lives are made fully complete through faith in Jesus - and in Him alone.

 In identifying with the crucified Christ, we enter into the work that He finished on the cross for us - His taking upon Himself all our sins and transgressions.
 It was all included in His cry, "My God, My God, why have You forsakened me?"
 (Mt 27:46) This was the moment of our redemption.
 His cry upon the Cross was our cry of alienation from God.
 And now, by completely surrendering to Him, our cry is taken up into His cry and transformed by His resurrection.
 Rather than condemning ourselves for our weaknesses and making self-conscious efforts to try to be better, we surrender ourselves completely to the crucified Christ who shed His blood on the cross for us.
 There is no way of healing from our pain and suffering except through the love of Jesus that forgives seventy times seven and keeps no score of wrongdoings.